Sensative Strips Payload Configuration Part 1: Customization via App

-Like me, you are using one of the Sensative Strips sensors for LoRaWAN and are wondering how you can adjust its payload ?
+Like me, you have one of the Sensative Strips sensors for LoRaWAN in the field and ask yourself how you can adapt their payload könnt?
 Then read on now and in this small 2-part series of articles I will show you which two options you have here using my LoRaWAN-based strip Multi-Sensor +Drip as an example.

 A short outlook first: If you want to learn more about the different Strips sensors from Sensative in general and their differences, then look forward to a blog post about it that will follow soon.

 But back to the actual topic.
-Basically, all Strips sensors from Sensative are delivered in such a way that you can use them directly after the initial integration in your LoRaWAN network and in your application system (e.g. the B.One Middleware and the B.One Gallery ).
+Basically, all Strips sensors from Sensative are delivered in such a way that after the initial integration in your LoRaWAN network and in your application system (e.g. the B.One Middleware and the B.One Gallery ) they can be used directly.
 With my +Drip, the integrated magnetic sensor and the “Tamper Alert” were activated as standard.
 This allows the opening status of doors, gates or windows to be monitored and an alarm to be triggered if more than just the magnet installed on the door or window is detected when it is closed.
 However, this standard configuration of the payload, i.e. the message content sent by the sensor, does not always match the requirements of your use case.
 In this case you have two options: Option 1 is payload adjustment via the “Strips Configuration Application” provided by Sensative, option 2 is manual payload adjustment.
 The latter is always necessary if there is no suitable predefined profile in the configuration app to implement your use case.
 In this article, I will first show you how the adjustment via the app works, for which you do not need any “technical” knowledge.
-No matter whether you want to configure the Strips Multi-Sensor +Drip, +Guard, +Comfort or the Strips Presence, simply call up the web-based Configuration App and go through the following four steps:
+No matter whether you want to configure the Strips Multi-Sensor +Drip, +Guard, +Comfort or the Strips Presence, simply call up the web-based Open the App and go through the following four steps:

 Step 1: Selection of Sensor Model & suitable Profile